 I’ve used a simple salt shaker, like in the picture below, filled with cocoa powder to stencil coffee drinks and it works ok, but…

 I ended up getting a mesh shaker and, in my opinion, it works much better when applying the cocoa powder or cinnamon to a coffee drink.
 I ordered a mesh shaker from Amazon, but I didn’t pay attention to the shipping time which was 2 weeks, so not wanting to wait 2 weeks for it to come in, I ran into town and bought this one at a store called Everything Kitchens.
-Here’s some other mesh shakers on Amazon but with quicker shipping than my 2 week one.
+There are similar ones on Amazon.

 I washed my duster/shaker in warm dish soapy water and dried it before using.
 I recommend setting the stencil on the rim of the cup so you’re not trying to steadily hold the stencil over the cup while dusting with the other hand.